 Because a lounger seat will give you a leg massage, it transforms a soak into the perfect way to say ‘so long’ to the aches and pains that come with being on your feet all day.

-It’s also a great way to speed up your recovery after a strenuous workout – and when your hot tub is full, there’ll be one less pair of legs in the footwell – which means no more foot fights.
+It’s also a great way to speed up your recovery after a strenuous workout – see our full guide on hot tub exercise recovery for more information.

 The drawbacks of a lounger hot tub

 If you want to regularly entertain friends and family in your home spa, then the biggest drawback of a lounger hot tub is that it can’t fit as many people, since a lounge seat takes up the space of two or three upright seats.

 It’s a bit less sociable as well, as the person in the lounge seat will be facing sideways – or having to crane their neck to join in the conversation.

 Of course, these are only drawbacks if you’ll be having people over to soak in your spa.
 You might even want to go for a hot tub with two lounge seats if you’re a two-person household who’ll only ever be using it as a couple.

 Is an all-seater or lounger hot tub the best option for you?

 So, which should you go for: an all-seat or lounger hot tub?

 The first question to ask is whether you and the rest of your household like the lounger seats of hot tubs.
 Some people love them, but they’re not for everyone – especially those who tend to easily overheat.